HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 ## HTML markup not available in Markdown

-If you need superscripts in the page text, in some versions you can use the carat (`^`) character.
+If you need superscripts in the page text, in some versions of Markdown you can use the carat (`^`) character.
 So the give the area of a circle, you would use

 ```
 A = pi * r^2
 ```

-However, carat is not supported in GitHub-flavored Markdown and there is no Markdown markup for subscript.
+However, carat for superscripts is not supported in GitHub-flavored Markdown and there is no Markdown markup at all for subscript.
 So if you want to write the area of a circle or give the formula of water, you have to use the HTML tags like this:

 ```
 A = pi * r<sup>2</sup>